creamrain/Hospital-Emergency-DashBoard/README.md

 Changing data type from date/time to time for my new 'Start of Hour Column'

 Creating new columns to assist with analysis:

-Admission Date: Extract out only the date from date and time Age Group: Use conditional column to group patients into different age bands Wait Time: Use conditional column to split wait time to different groups
+Admission Date: Extract out only the date from date and time

+Age Group: Use conditional column to group patients into different age bands

+Wait Time: Use conditional column to split wait time to different groups

-Create Date Table in Dax to assist with analysis of data over Year, Month, and Day.
+Create a Date Table in DAX to assist with analysis of data over Year, Month, and Day.